dixeed/angularjs-seed-webpack/README.md

 [This plugin](http://webpack.github.io/docs/list-of-plugins.html#uglifyjsplugin) minifies the JS code for optimization purposes.
 It is currently used only for production.

 ## Improvements
+1. Add image loading to minimize assets loading if needed
-1. Look into [reasons](https://github.com/joshburgess/not-awesome-es6-classes) why not to use ES2015 `class` concept and adapt the codebase accordingly if agree.
+2. Look into [reasons](https://github.com/joshburgess/not-awesome-es6-classes) why not to use ES2015 `class` concept and adapt the codebase accordingly if agree.

 ## License